rusoleal/campello_audio/README.md

 Campello is a modular, composable game engine built as a collection of independent libraries.
 Each module is designed to work standalone, but integrates seamlessly into the engine runtime.

 ---

-# campello_audio

-A C++20, multiplatform audio engine for game development.
-Part of the `campello_xxx` library family by Ruben Leal.

-Inspired by the design philosophy of [SoLoud](https://github.com/jarikomppa/soloud): simple "fire and forget" playback for common cases, with full control available when needed.

----